lwilks/suubee-scraper-v2/README.md

 -Google Cloud account with billing enabled

 # Cost of running the application
-In it's default configuration the Suubee-Scraper script will only run once every 6 hours.
-When it runs, it only runs for 10-30 minutes at a time.
+In it's default configuration the Suubee-Scraper script will only run once every 24 hours.
+When it runs, in most cases it only runs for 1-2 minutes at a time.

 This is within the "Always Free" limits of the App Engine.
 You can find out more here: https://cloud.google.com/free/docs/gcp-free-tier